rabestro/rabestro.github.io/_posts/2023-08-28-setup-comments-on-site-with-ai-help.md

 Your task is to help me set up and configure my site.

 Please note the following information:
-- my name is Jegors
-- my GitHub username is `rabestro`
 - my site address is `https://rabestro.github.io`
 - I use GitHub pages and Chirpy Jekyll Theme for my personal blog.
   _omitted for brevity_